corybrunson/ggalluvial/README.md

 ## Background

 While alluvial plots are most popularly used to visualize frequency distributions over time (cite examples), i usually use them to visualize frequency tables involving several categorical variables.

-I've relied for several tasks on mbojan's timely [alluvial package](https://github.com/mbojan/alluvial), from which much of the alluvial infrastructure used here is derived.
+I've relied for several tasks on [mbojan](https://github.com/mbojan)'s timely [alluvial](https://github.com/mbojan/alluvial) package, from which much of the alluvial infrastructure used here is derived.
+Besides being tailored to ggplot2, there are several conspicuous differences between these packages:

+* alluvial understands a variety of inputs (vectors, lists, data frames), while ggalluvial requires a single data frame;
+* alluvial uses every variable of these inputs as axes, whereas ggalluvial requires the user to specify each axis individually;
+* alluvial produces both the alluvial flows and what are here called the stratal blocks in a single function (`alluvial()`); ggalluvial relies on separate functions (`*_alluvium()` and `*_stratum()`) to produce these elements.

 There's much to be improved on here, including some items at the bottom of this page.
 Comments or pull requests are more than welcome.